-Frequently Asked
+Visitor Information Assistants: Frequently Asked Questions

-Questions

-Information Assistants

 Visitor information volunteers come for a month of service and provide accurate park information to Yosemite's guests.
-They are assigned to a variety of workstations strategically positioned in Yosemite Valley, Wawona, Tuolumne Meadows, and along the Mist Trail.
+They are assigned to a variety ofworkstations strategically positioned in Yosemite Valley, Wawona, Tuolumne Meadows, and along the Mist Trail.
 They work approximately 20 days during their month with the opportunity to experience the park on days off.
-The information below will help you envision what it would be like to live and volunteer in Yosemite .
+The information below will help you envision what it would be like to live and volunteer in Yosemite.

-Some of the concession services listed below may be closed or offer reduced services due to COVID-19.
+Some of the concession services listed below may have varying operating hours and schedules.
 This includes food and beverage, lodging, and shuttle buses.
+Please check www.travelyosemite.com for current details.